Robust moir\'e flatbands within a broad band-offset range

-Moir\'e physics is a nascent yet exciting research direction that has led to important discoveries in many areas, ranging from electronics~\cite{NatRevMat2021Andrei}, to optics~\cite{APL2021Chen}, and to acoustics~\cite{deng2020magic}.
-The initial breakthrough was made in condensed matter systems by discovering exotic physical phenomena in moir\'e superlattices, including unconventional superconductivity~\cite{Nat2018Cao}, moir\'e excitons~\cite{Nat2019Jin}, anomalous Hall ferromagnetism~\cite{PRL2020Bultinck}, and so on.
-Realization of a nontrivial moir\'e superlattice is a challenging task, initiated by the seminal works on twisted bilayer graphene~\cite{Nat2018Cao,Nat2018Cao2}.
-This is due to that plenty of novel physical phenomena rely on the flatbands in moir\'e superlattices, which only emerge at magic angles~\cite{Nat2018Cao,Nat2018Cao2,PNAS2011Bistritzer}.
-Later, the concept of moir\'e physics was introduced into the realm of optics, where flexible control on superlattices is feasible~\cite{APL2021Chen}.
+Moir\'e physics is a nascent yet exciting research direction that has led to important discoveries in various areas, ranging from electronics, to optics, and to acoustics~\cite{NatRevMat2021Andrei,APL2021Chen,deng2020magic,du2023Science}.
+Moir\'e physics is associated with the emergence of novel phases that are not present in the individual lattices of the superlattice, leading to intriguing physical phenomena.
+For instance, when two monolayer materials are brought into contact, the moir\'e potentials have been predicted and demonstrated to strongly modify the optical properties of the bilayer materials~\cite{urbaszek2019News,tran2019Nature, seyler2019Nature, alexeev2019Nature, Nat2019Jin}.
+Indeed, the initial breakthrough was made in condensed matter systems by discovering exotic phenomena in moir\'e superlattices, including unconventional superconductivity~\cite{Nat2018Cao}, moir\'e excitons~\cite{tran2019Nature, seyler2019Nature, alexeev2019Nature, Nat2019Jin}, anomalous Hall ferromagnetism~\cite{PRL2020Bultinck}, to name just a few.
+These novel moir\'e effects are discovered in superlattices with appropriate interlayer coupling, but the realization of the nontrivial superlattice needs fine tuning of the 2d materials, as initiated by the seminal work on twisted bilayer graphene~\cite{Nat2018Cao,Nat2018Cao2}.
+The difficulty arises from the reliance of the moir\'e effects on the formation of flatbands that only occur at magic angles in the superlattices~\cite{Nat2018Cao,Nat2018Cao2,PNAS2011Bistritzer}.
+Later, the concept of moir\'e physics was introduced into the realm of optics, where flexible control on superlattices is feasible~\cite{APL2021Chen,du2023Science}.
 The tunability of photonic superlattices is particularly beneficial for exploring flatband physics and relevant photonic applications.